Want to get a beautiful home makeover of your own?Let’s talk

 Red is THE colour to stimulate the brain immediately, which explains why so many famous food brands and their outlets exploit it in their logos and use lavishly in the overall décor.
 Bars and gambling dens use it even as lighting, while women who wear red lipstick are signalling their virility and boldness, even as the colour suggestively sneaks into their accessories where the rest of their attire may be a slimming or forbidding black.

 How to use red in the home: While in a home or an office too much of red would mean a permanent party, it can be used to highlight cosy corners, or those spaces where one may let one’s hair down, or the “social” spaces where the family or friends congregate.
-It's known to stimulate appetite and stoke up a sense
+It's known to stimulate appetite and stoke up a sense of physical warmth.

 It is essentially seen as a feminine shade.
 Perhaps this comes from the association of little girls’ accessories!
 However some shades of pink are seen as mature, while some are seen as playful, vivacious or fun.
 It belongs to the red in the colour family, so this may partly explain its attention-getting quality.
 But it is seen as calming and its usage has been famously researched in prisons where it was found to calm aggression in inmates.